 Skip to main content

-Liveness Analysis
+Liveness analysis

 Liveness analysis is a fundamental backward data flow analysis that determines which variables might be used in the future at each point in a program.
 A variable is "live" at a program point if its current value may be read before it's overwritten.
 This analysis is crucial for dead code elimination, register allocation, and understanding data dependencies.